ProjectSunday/projectsunday.github.io/docs/npm-global.md

 * `npm run bump` - Bumps the "patch" part of the version number (0.0.1 -> 0.0.2) in `package.json`, the git tag, and pushes
 * `npm run deploy` - Builds the package and then deploys it to a network location/server/host
 * `npm run test` - Runs some testing suite, typically unit tests
+* `npm run e2e` - Runs some end-to-end testing suite
 * `npm run lint` - Lints all of your JavaScript files
 * `npm run fix` - Lints your JS files and also attempts to auto fix any errors
 * `npm run sasslint` - Lints all of your Sass files.
+* `npm run sassfix` - Lints all Sass files and attempts to auto fix any errors